-I’ve always felt that I was a hairy person.
+I’ve always felt I was a hairy person.
 I began shaving my legs in 7th grade, and it seemed I had darker and thicker hair than my friends and hair that grew back faster.
 In high school, I felt my arms were too hairy and regularly bleached them.
-In college I became obsessed with what I felt was a mustache on my upper lip and would use depilatories, wax, and bleach on it.
+In college, I became obsessed with what I felt was a mustache on my upper lip and would use depilatories, wax, and bleach on it.
 I tweezed and waxed my brows into tasteful arches and became quite expert with a razor.
 However, I never felt I had any issues with hairs anywhere else on my face… until I turned 40.

 Those jokes about old ladies with chin hairs are legit.
 My friends and I can attest to the fact that the older we get the weirder our body hair.
 Strange 2” long wires poke out literally overnight and often in places where we busy rushed women don’t immediately see in those five minutes we have to get ready while trying to brush hair, change a diaper, drink coffee, apply mascara, and sign a permission slip.

 The Tinkle razor doesn’t look like a standard razor.
 Available in pastel shades, the razor is on the end of a long handle similar to a brow brush.
 You hold it similar to a toothbrush and swipe down on the face in short strokes.
 I do it after cleansing.
 The first couple of times my face felt a bit raw after shaving, but now I don’t feel anything, but I still do it in the evening or on days I don’t wear makeup so my skin can breathe recover.
 I have read to do it on clean skin without moisturizer, but also to do with moisturizer which protects the skin.
-I have done both ways, irritation level for me is the same; I prefer without moisturizer because that seems to gunk up the razor faster.
+I have done both ways, the irritation level for me is the same; I prefer without moisturizer because that seems to gunk up the razor faster.

 I always feared that hair would grow back dark and more obvious but that doesn’t happen.
 It does grow back in, but I hardly even notice it.
-The hair on my jaw line and chin is far finer than an upper lip and when it comes back in it remains soft and light colored.
+The hair on my jawline and chin is far finer than an upper lip and when it comes back in it remains soft and light-colored.
 There’s no five o’clock shadow, I promise!

 I used to sit in front of a magnifying mirror plucking individual hairs with tweezers and it could take forever.
 Also, it’s not good for the ego or the soul to spend a long period of time in front of a magnifying mirror.
 I keep the Tinkle in my medicine cabinet in a cup with other tall slim things like eye cream, cuticle scissors, and a blackhead remover.
 I just pull it out and swipe swipe swipe lickedy split in the bathroom without needing to get super close and careful.
 And yes, you can use it in your nose if you wish without any pain or issues.
 Now that I started using the Tinkle, I don’t get my upper lip waxed at the salon.
 I save money by taking care of it at home.